Waves Price Down 22% Over Last Week (WAVES)

-Waves (WAVES) traded down 8.3% against the dollar during the 24 hour period ending at 17:00 PM E.T. on August 18th.
-Waves has a total market capitalization of $167.44 million and $56.53 million worth of Waves was traded on exchanges in the last 24 hours.
-One Waves coin can now be bought for about $1.49 or 0.00005711 BTC on exchanges.
-During the last week, Waves has traded 22% lower against the dollar.
+Waves (WAVES) traded 2.5% higher against the US dollar during the 24-hour period ending at 10:00 AM E.T. on August 19th.
+One Waves coin can currently be purchased for $1.53 or 0.00005885 BTC on major exchanges.
+Over the last seven days, Waves has traded down 22% against the US dollar.
+Waves has a total market cap of $171.24 million and $28.24 million worth of Waves was traded on exchanges in the last day.

 Waves (CRYPTO:WAVES) is a LPoS coin that uses the Leased POS hashing algorithm.
 Its launch date was April 12th, 2016.
-Waves’ total supply is 112,253,080 coins.
+Waves’ total supply is 112,258,900 coins.
 Waves’ official message board is forum.wavesplatform.com.
+Waves’ official website is waves.tech.
 Waves’ official Twitter account is @wavesprotocol and its Facebook page is accessible here.
 The Reddit community for Waves is https://reddit.com/r/wavesplatform and the currency’s Github account can be viewed here.
-Waves’ official website is waves.tech.

 According to CryptoCompare, “Waves is an open blockchain protocol and development toolset for Web 3.0 applications and decentralized solutions, created by entrepreneur Sasha Ivanov in 2016.
 It provides backend support for Web 3.0 services and is designed to raise security, reliability, and speed of IT systems.
 Its purpose-designed tools make it easy and accessible to develop and run dApps, leveraging the properties of blockchain systems for security, auditability, verifiability, and trustless execution of transactions and business logic.
 Waves has released numerous successful blockchain-based solutions and has developed into a constantly-growing platform with a broad infrastructure.”